oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

-- operation_refinements: represents the optional map of operation definition refinements for this interface; the referred operations must have been previously defined in the Interface Type.
+- operation_refinements: represents the optional map of operation definition refinements for this interface; the referred operations must have been previously defined in the interface type.

-- notification_refinements: represents the optional map of notification definition refinements for this interface; the referred notifications must have been previously defined in the Interface Type.
+- notification_refinements: represents the optional map of notification definition refinements for this interface; the referred notifications must have been previously defined in the interface type.

-#### Refinement rules

 An interface definition within a node or relationship type (including interface definitions in requirements definitions) uses the following